Ganoderma zonatum: Life cycle

-Protection and control
+Protecting plants

 There is currently no method for the control of G. zonatum once it has been identified.
 However minimizing the amount of moisture can decrease the risk of a palm becoming infected by the fungus.
 In places where a palm has been infected with G. zonatum, no other palm should be planted as the spores can survive in the soil.